smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 ## Motivation
 When multiple apps operate, ON-screen (ONS) messages and text-to-speech (TTS) RPCs are requested together.
 However, the current SDL Core does not have the function to manage these conflicts.
-Thus, all requests are notified to the middleware and managed by the OEMs themselves.
-For instance, ONS and TTS conflicts are managed by prioritizing the latter RPC.
+Thus, all requests are notified to HMI and managed by the OEMs themselves.
 The figure below demonstrates the sequence process when `PerformAudioPassThru` occurs during `ScrollableMessage`.

 <b>Figure 1.</b> Conflict between `ScrollableMessage` and `PerformAudioPassThru`
 ![Figure1_Conflict_between_ScrollableMessage_and_PerformAudioPassThru_1.png](../assets/proposals/0315-Add-RPC-Conflict-Management/Figure1_Conflict_between_ScrollableMessage_and_PerformAudioPassThru_1.png)

-The example above shows that the latter RPC `PerformAudioPassThru` is displayed and aborts `ScrollableMessage`.
-However, this kind of method has the following problems.
+The example above shows that the latter RPC PerformAudioPassThru is displayed and aborts ScrollableMessage.
+However, this kind of method may increase the difficulty of implementing the HMI because the OEM's must manage RPC conflicts.
-1. Since there is no guideline for RPC conflicts, implementations vary for each OEMs, thus, it is hard to standardize.
-2. Management of RPC conflicts with OEMs may increase the difficulty of implementing middleware.

 To solve these problems, we propose to add a new RPC conflict management function to SDL Core.